jadehjk/nodeapp/README.md

 ## Automated testing

 This project uses jest for unit tests.
-To run the front-end unit tests, run:
+To run the tests, run:
 ### `npm run test:unit`